ibbi/scratchtoJS/README.md

 # scratchtoJS

-Essentially woofJS [woofJS](https://github.com/stevekrouse/WoofJS) docs altered to fit in a chrome extension to be used as a reference when programming on [repl.it](https://repl.it)
+Essentially [woofJS](https://github.com/stevekrouse/WoofJS) docs altered to fit in a chrome extension to be used as a reference when programming on [repl.it](https://repl.it)